CESP-ExpHer/Tutorial_PLACO/README.md

 # directory in which an output data would be written
 path_output_data = "~/PLACO/"

-# the file names of the output data
+# The file names of the output data
 output_names <- c(  "TRAIT_1_Common_inc_Z",
                     "TRAIT_2_Common_inc_Z")